RobertTalbert/discretecs/activities/module7/bc-video-4-script.md

 Set up an n-bit string with n blanks in it.
 Look at the main set and loop through its elements:
-If ai is in the subset we have, then we put a 1 in
+If ai is in the subset we have, then we put a 1 for the bit in position i.
+Otherwise we put a 0.
+Then return the bit string.

+Notice that the bit string will have weight k because the process above puts exactly k "1" bits in the string.

+Here's an example of the inputs on the left and the outputs on the right of this process in the case where we are looking at 3-element subsets of a 5-element set.

+In the second line, it shows that if we take the same set but writte i
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwODU1MzY3MywtNTM3OTcxMzA1XX0=
+eyJoaXN0b3J5IjpbLTEzMjMzMjY2NTQsLTUzNzk3MTMwNV19
 -->